Danny Oakes: Driving career

 Oakes won the first race after the war at Gilmore Stadium, the 1945 Turkey Night Grand Prix.
 He won the 1947 Pacific AAA midget car championship.
 He later won the 1959 Pacific Coast USAC championship.
 Oakes holds the 40-lap record at Gilmore.

-He drove for 25 years in the midget cars and Championship cars, but he was unable to qualify for any Indianapolis 500 races as a driver.
+Oakes drove for 25 years in the midget cars and Championship cars, but he was unable to qualify for any Indianapolis 500 races as a driver.
 He attempted from 1952 to 1955.
 He was bumped from the field in 1954, and he did not complete his attempt in 1952.
 He stood by as a relief driver for his friend Alberto Ascari, but Ascari's Ferrari was eliminated before his first pit stop.

-He continued racing midgets until he was in his mid-60s.
+Oakes continued racing midgets until he was in his mid-60s.
 He ended his racing career as a throttleman in off-shore boat racing in his 70s.

-During his years of driving, he became friends with Tony Hulman, Wilbur Shaw, and other big names in racing during those reconstructive years after WWII.
-Danny was infamous with the ladies and often referred to as "Dapper Dan".
+During his years of driving, Oakes became friends with Tony Hulman, Wilbur Shaw, and other big names in racing during those reconstructive years after WWII.
+Oakes was infamous with the ladies and often referred to as "Dapper Dan".

 Crew chief

-He did set up the Jim Hurtubise's car in 1960, which won the pole for the Indianapolis 500 by three miles per hour.
+Oakes did set up the Jim Hurtubise's car in 1960, which won the pole for the Indianapolis 500 by three miles per hour.
 Hurtubise won the Indianapolis 500 Rookie of the Year award.
 Oakes was also crew chief for Johnny White his 1964 Indianapolis 500 Rookie of the Year performance.
 His final attempt at Indy at qualifying Paul Goldsmith in 1965 ended after mechanical failure.